 Paying Anything Late

-Recently we had a buyer miss $15 monthly payments on two credit card accounts and the scores went down about 100 points.
-Keep in mind that no matter how small the payment, it will affect the credit scores just as much as a large late payment.
-Couple the late payment with a maxed out credit card and the scores will dive even lower!
+Recently, we had a buyer miss $15 monthly payments on two credit card accounts, and the scores went down about 100 points.
+Keep in mind that no matter how small the payment, it will affect the credit scores just as much as a sizeable late payment.
+If a late payment is coupled with a maxed out credit card, the scores will dive even lower!

 Don’t Pay Off Collections

 This is one area that would make sense to do.
 Paying off a collection would be good right?
 Often the answer is no!
 This is especially true for older collections.
 If the collection is paid off and not deleted, the date of last activity would be now.
 This means the credit bureaus will act as if the collection just happened.
 This is another area that can drop a score dramatically.
 Therefore, if paying a collection is necessary it is often best to pay it off at closing.
 Then, the score is not affected prior to closing.

 While buying a new car or truck is very common before purchasing a home, it could create a few problems.
 First, if the payment is larger than a prior vehicle, there could be a debt ratio problem.
 It is even worse when there wasn’t a car payment before the new one.
 Next, there are the credit inquiries.
 Inquiries for vehicles, cards, or other debts could combine to lower credit scores.

 As mentioned above, 30% of a score is the balance compared to credit limits on revolving accounts.
 Therefore, increasing a balance before a purchase could be detrimental.
 Let’s say a credit limit is $1,000 and it had a prior balance of $100.
 This scenario would be great for scores because it is 10% of the limit.
 Although, increasing the balance to $900 could hurt a credit score dramatically.